JetBrains/lets-plot-docs/source/index.rst

 .. title:: Lets-Plot: Plotting Library Based on the Grammar of Graphics

 .. meta::
    :description: Lets-Plot is a multiplatform plotting library based on the Grammar of Graphics.
-It provides a ggplot2-like plotting API for Python and Kotlin users.
+It is a faithful port of R ggplot2 to Python and Kotlin.
    :keywords: data visualization, geospatial visualization, python, kotlin, grammar of graphics, ggplot2